Ar-Ra'd (ٱلرَّعْد)

 Surah Ar-Ra'd does not stop at highlighting Allah's (SWT) power through thunder and continues to tress on the fact that only Allah (SWT) can make these phenomena happen.
 It encourages contemplation on the various natural phenomena, such as the rain bringing life after drought, the alternation of day and night, and the balance and perfect harmony in the universe.
 These are seen as signs pointing towards the existence of a Creator with immense wisdom and design, as the beauty and order in nature are seen as evidence of Allah's (SWT) grandeur.

-• Challenge: It challenges the disbelievers to produce something like the Quran.
-The eloquence, structure, and message of the Quran are seen as miracles and testaments to their divine origins.
+1. Challenge: It challenges the disbelievers to produce something like the Quran.
+The eloquence, structure, and message of the Quran are seen as miracles and testaments to its divine origins.

-• Logical Reasoning: The Surah also uses logic and reason to demonstrate the complete absurdity of their claims.
-For example, in 13:16, Allah (سُبْحَانَهُ وَتَعَالَى) asks how can idols which are created by humans, control creation.
+2. Logical Reasoning: The Surah also uses logic and reason to demonstrate the complete absurdity of their claims.
+For example, in 13:16, Allah (سُبْحَانَهُ وَتَعَالَى) asks how idols, which are created by humans, can control creation.

 Another predominant theme in the surah is reward and punishment.
 It provides consolation to those who follow the religion and a wake-up call to the believers and non-believers who are far from the teachings of Allah.
-The surah then seeks to bring the blessings felt in this life into perspective: food, progeny, and guidance, in addition to the reward said to be in paradise.
+The surah then seeks to bring the blessings felt in this life into perspective, including food, progeny, and guidance, as well as the reward promised in paradise.
 It informs the disbelievers of the wrath that awaits them after they deny the message of Allah (SWT) and reminds the believers of the reward they are to gain after facing Hellfire.
 It gives strict warnings to the disbelievers and good tidings to the believers.

 The surah recognizes the ordeal of those who believed in the Oneness of Allah in a society that was largely inclined towards idol worshipping.
-It provides comfort to those who are suffering persecution and reassures the audience that prior prophet dealt with hardships as well, but they did not waver in their beliefs.
-The surah strongly stresses the aspect of patience and reliance on Allah, as in the end, Allah (SWT) will definitely reward those who stick to their faith.
+It provides comfort to those who are suffering persecution and reassures the audience that prior prophets dealt with hardships as well, but they did not waver in their beliefs.
+The surah strongly emphasizes the importance of patience and reliance on Allah, as ultimately, Allah (SWT) will reward those who remain steadfast in their faith.

 Virtues and Benefits of Surah Ar-Ra'd